otaviomarra/lastfm_to_spotify_playlist_generator/README.md

 **[LINK](https://github.com/otaviomarra/lastfm_track_analysis/blob/main/scripts/clusterization.py)**

 Runs k-means clusterization to classify all songs based on its spotify features.
 Default setup considers only some of the features but it can be adjusted in the [script](https://github.com/otaviomarra/lastfm_track_analysis/blob/main/scripts/clusterization.py#L52)

+Note the [notebook version](https://github.com/otaviomarra/lastfm_track_analysis/blob/main/kmeans_clusters.ipynb) also exists and can be used as a reference work for feature selection and visualization and determining the number of clusters

 #### Arguments